 Take it easy, and don’t forget to come back next week for all the coverage you need for Season 3B Episode 2, “Original Sin”.

-These interviews have been edited and condensed for clarity.
+Interviews edited and condensed for clarity